saulius/playbox/README.md

 # playbox

-My Linux VM I use for work and test.
+My Linux VM I use for work and play.